 Introduction to mineralogy; igneous, sedimentary, and metamorphic petrology; rock cycle and structural geology.
 The evolution of continents Introduction to oceanography.
 The atmosphere and atmospheric motion, climate, and climatic zones.
 Earth as a part of the solar system.
-Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics 101).
-Laboratory included.
-4 Credits.
+Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics101).